 Biography

-He is also the Music Director of the Sinfónica de Quintana Roo (Mexico) and the Principal Guest Conductor of the Orquestra da Opera no Patrimonio (Portugal) and the Festival MúsicaMallorca.
+He was also the Music Director of the Sinfónica de Quintana Roo (Mexico) and the Principal Guest Conductor of the Orquestra da Opera no Patrimonio (Portugal) and the Festiva MúsicaMallorca.

 Under the guidance of Maestro Pedro Valencia, he is a pioneer in introducing techniques of Hun Yuan Tai Chi Chuan applied to the art of conducting.